 In July 2014, Southern Nevada began utilizing the Coordinated Entry process in a pilot project for Households without Children.
 Southern Nevada intends is using the pilot to develop the most efficient and effective process.
 The knowledge gained has been used to improve the existing CE processes for youth, families and survivors of domestic violence.
 The additional subpopulations began implementing CE in October 2017.
 In January 2018, the Southern Nevada Homelessness Continuum of Care adopted Southern Nevada Coordinated Entry System Policies & Procedures.

 Coordinated Entry Toolkit

 In an effort to improve our Coordinated Entry system, Clark County Social Service is rolling out a series of tools intended to help providers and consumers navigate the system.

-- Click Here for a printable Coordinated Intake Information Sheet
+- Click Here for a printable Coordinated Intake Information Sheet for Adults without Children.

-- Click here for a tour of Southern Nevada’s Coordinated Intake Pilot for Homeless Households Without Children.
+- Click here for a tour of Southern Nevada’s Coordinated Entry Pilot for Homeless Adult Households Without Children.
 This brief overview will walk you through the general steps that you and your client will take as you move through the system.
 Please take a few minutes to view the tour, and share it with your program staff.